-An old fashioned ground Beef Stroganoff Recipe made with mushrooms, sour cream, chopped red onions, garlic, a little ketchup for flavor, and noodles.
+An old fashioned ground Beef Stroganoff Recipe made with mushrooms, sour cream, chopped red onions, garlic, a little ketchup for flavor with noodles.

 Included is a recipe for Sirloin Beef Stroganoff for times when you want a special meal for your family and guests.